MaFIaTH/AAT_TextExtractor/README.md

 **This tool with extract parameter from all Text(); in AAT original script file to simplify them for translation\localization.
 This tool also supports inserting changes made to the extracted file back to the original script file as well.**

+## Disclaimer:
+I'm quite a newbie at writing application, so if my code is bad then please help me fix it.
+I appreciate every commit/fork for this project.

+## Usage:
+**Prequisite:**
+Make sure that the original script file is already converted to .txt or else this wouldn't work. (might support auto convertion for later updates)

+**Getting Started:**
+1. Download the latest pre-build release and extracted the file to your working directory.

+2. You can use the pre-defined pipeline folders or create your own.

+3. Run the program (AAT_TextExtractor.exe), select file/process mode and enter required directories.
+(Read more about command at *Command Description* below)

+4. Wait for the extraction/insertion process to complete.

+5. Finished!
+Yay!

 ## Command Description:

 1. **Single File Mode:**